thapasijan171/DSAwithSijan/src/content/blog/BinaryTreeGeneral.md

 	<li><code>-100 &lt;= Node.val &lt;= 100</code></li>
 </ul>

-## Solutions
+# Solutions

-### Solution 1: Recursion
+# Intuition

-Recursively traverse the left and right subtrees, calculate the maximum depth of the left and right subtrees, and then take the maximum value plus `1`.
+To determine the maximum depth of a binary tree, we need to measure the longest path from the root node to a leaf node.
+This can be done by recursively exploring both the left and right subtrees and computing the depth.

+# Approach
+1. **Base Case:**
+   - If the `root` is `null`, it means we have reached beyond a leaf node, so the depth of this path is `0`.

+2. **Recursive Case:**
+   - Compute the depth of the left subtree by calling `maxDepth` on `root.left`.
+   - Compute the depth of the right subtree by calling `maxDepth` on `root.right`.
+   - The depth of the current node is `1` (for the current node itself) plus the maximum of the depths of the left and right subtrees.

+3. **Return Value:**
+   - Return `1 + Math.max(l, r)` where `l` is the depth of the left subtree and `r` is the depth of the right subtree.

-The time complexity is `O(n)`, where `n` is the number of nodes in the binary tree.
-Each node is traversed only once in the recursion.
+This method uses a depth-first traversal to efficiently calculate the maximum depth of the binary tree.
+The time complexity is O(n), where `n` is the number of nodes in the tree, as each node is visited exactly once.

 #### Java